edwardcooper/automl/README.md

 ```

 Then you would notice that there is no meaningful information about what each model is.
-We should use the `r assing_model_names` function in the automl packages to give models names based on its names based on method, metric, preProcess and sampling methods.
+We should use the ` assign_model_names` function in the automl packages to give models names based on its names, method, metric, preProcess and sampling methods.

 ```r
 iris_list = assign_model_names(iris_list)